 45. New World Orioles

 New World orioles are a group of birds belonging to the blackbird family.
-They share many features with Old World orioles, including size, diet and behaviour; however they differ in their striking plumage.
+They share many features with Old World orioles, including size, diet, and behavior; however, they differ in their striking plumage.

 Males have bright yellow or orange bodies with contrasting black wings and white markings on the head and breast.

-Females and immature birds tend to be duller colours such as browns and greys.
-These colourful songbirds feed primarily on fruit, insects, nectar from flowers or sap from trees – sometimes even raiding other nests for eggs.
+Females and immature birds tend to be duller colors, such as browns and greys.
+These colorful songbirds feed primarily on fruit, insects, nectar from flowers, or sap from trees – sometimes even raiding other nests for eggs.

 Kingdom | Animalia |